Microsoft Word Mac Document Recovery

 If you find an AutoRecover file in the Recovery pane that does not open correctly, go to 'Method 6: How to troubleshoot damaged documents' for more information about how to open damaged files.

 You can go to the Mac App Store and download individual apps you like to use.
 In this article, we will explain how to activate Microsoft Office 365 subscription in Mac.Related: Buying SubscriptionGenerally, Apple will send a notification on iOS app subscriptions that will renew soon.
-How do i activate microsoft office 365 on my mac You have one month trial period to test the apps and then need to upgrade to yearly subscription mode.
+You have one month trial period to test the apps and then need to upgrade to yearly subscription mode.

 Microsoft Word Mac Document Recovery Download